renanc1332/SiglusTranslationToolkit/README.md

 # STT(Siglus Translation Toolkit) 1.0 rev.A

 STT(Siglus Translation Toolkit) : An Un/Repack Toolkit for Siglus engine.
-It support *.dbs, *.omv, Scene.pkg, Gameexe.dat.
+It support *.dbs, *.omv, Scene.pck, Gameexe.dat.
 <br/>
 # References
 The Program has referenced some of the following source repositories: